shangll/shangll.github.io/index.md

 # Current Program

-<p style="line-height: 1;">Program: How we see what is new: The role of attention and object attributes in visual memory search</p>
+Program: How we see what is new: The role of attention and object attributes in visual memory search

 Supervisor: Marius Peelen - [Visual Cognitive Neuroscience](https://www.ru.nl/en/departments/donders-centre-for-cognition/visual-cognitive-neuroscience)

-<p style="line-height: 1;">Institution: Donders Institute for Brain, Cognition, and Behaviour in Netherlands (Nijmegen)</p>
+Institution: Donders Institute for Brain, Cognition, and Behaviour in Netherlands (Nijmegen)

 # News